Surya291/Video_animations_using_python/README.md

 # ReadMe
 # Video_animations_using_python

-This repo consists the codes , to create video animations using MANIM library developed by CREATOR OF 3BLUE 1BROWN YOUTUBE CHANNEL.
+This repo consists of codes , to create video animations using MANIM library developed by CREATOR OF 3BLUE 1BROWN YOUTUBE CHANNEL.

 Make sure you take out the images out of images folder.

-The video link is :
+The video result after compiling "final.py" is :
 ```
 ```